 The FDA Sentinel Innovation Center has outlined a set of initiatives and a project portfolio to deliver a query-ready distributed data network containing EHR linked to claims and reusable analysis tools to enhance the capabilities of the current system.
-These initiatives will incorporate data science innovations, such as scalable natural language processing and machine learning, to maximize the potential of EHR for medical product safety surveillance.
+These initiatives incorporate data science innovations, such as scalable natural language processing and machine learning, to maximize the potential of EHR for medical product safety surveillance.

-Below we present the Master Plan roadmap (Figure 3), which details a timeline for the ongoing and imminent activities envisioned under the Master Plan.
-We will continue to refine our Master Plan based on learning from ongoing activities to eventually realize the vision of the Innovation Center of meaningfully enhancing the current Sentinel System.
+Below we present the Master Plan roadmap (Figure 4), which details a timeline for the completed, ongoing and imminent activities envisioned under the Master Plan.
+This roadmap has been refined based on learnings from completed and ongoing activities to realize the vision of the Innovation Center of meaningfully enhancing the current Sentinel System.

-Figure 3.
-Sentinel Innovation Center Master Plan roadmap
+Figure 4.
+Sentinel Innovation Center Master Plan Roadmap